rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-user-and-database-basics/index.md

 ### Wildcards in MySQL

 In software, a wildcard is a kind of placeholder represented with an asterisk (\*).
-This `*` can mean any combination of letters/numbers/symbols, so '12345' could be represented as  `1*  or  *3*  or  *5`.
+This `*` can mean any combination of letters/numbers/symbols, so you could represent '12345' as  `1*  or  *3*  or  *5`.
 For example, if you want to find a name beginning with the letter M, you could search `M*`.

 In MySQL, the wildcard character is a percentage (%) symbol.